The best alternatives to Skype: 14 free applications for video calls

 |✔ Telephone calls possible with up to 50 accounts||✘ Only available via the desktop version of Facebook and the Facebook messenger apps for iOS and Android|

 Another product from the Facebook range has also developed into a good Skype alternative.
 While WhatsApp was initially only a messenger for written messages, you can now also use it for voice and video calls.
 In addition, photos, videos and voice messages can be sent back and forth.
 Beside the well-known versions for Android and WhatsApp there are also desktop solutions for Mac and Windows.
 With WhatsApp Web, you also have a version for the browser.

-While you can chat with 256 people in a group at the same time, video conferencing, however, is limited to four people.
+While you can chat with 256 people in a group at the same time, video conferencing, however, is limited to eight people.

 The biggest advantage of WhatsApp, however, is the massive distribution of the software: The probability that friends and acquaintances will also use the app is very high.
 But WhatsApp not only shares this plus point with its Facebook Messenger sister, they also have the biggest disadvantage in common.
 As a Facebook product, many users are very concerned that little attention will be paid to privacy, although WhatsApp does offer end-to-end encryption.